ubccr/ccrdocs/pages/howto/python.md

 ## Python at CCR

 !!!
-Warning ""
+Danger ""
-    Before you run any Python code or tools on the cluster, you **MUST** run `module load python`.
+    Before you run any Python code or tools on the cluster, you **MUST** run `module load python`

 The way Python is installed and configured at CCR can be a little confusing.
 When you ssh into a login or compile node, you may find Python already installed.
 However, this version of python **SHOULD NOT** be used to install or run any of your code.
 The method CCR uses to load and run software on the cluster depends on Python, so a version will come preinstalled on nodes for compatibility purposes.
 When you run `module load python`, a new version of Python is loaded which _is_ configured to run programs on the cluster: